vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 ---
 # I See What I Should Do: Jayanta against Kumārila on the Possibility of Moral Knowledge

-## (Brief) Introduction
+## Introduction

 Below is my translation of a portion of the Nyāyamañjarī's *Perception* chapter.
 I want to say as little as possible about the details of what follows (to avoid spoilers!), but by way of the briefest introduction:

 Jayanta Bhaṭṭa was a scholar, playwright, and statesman in the court of the 9th c CE Kaśmīri monarch, Śaṅkaravarman.
 Although little is known about the details of Jayanta's life—a typical state of affairs for a premodern Indian intellectual—we can glean some bits of his personality, politics, and religious affiliations from his writings.

 His traditionally ascribed bibliography includes a lost commentary on Pāṇini’s Sanskrit grammar; two works of philosophy, the *Nyāyakalikā* and the *Nyāyamañjarī*; and a satirical stage play, the *Āgamaḍambaram*, about the relationship between religion and politics in Śankaravarman’s Kaśmīr.

-The *Nyāya Mañjarī* is the largest and most detailed of the extant works: Jayanta is the inheritor of nearly a thousand years of philosophy, starting with Akṣapāda Gautama; extending through the epistemological revolution of Diṅnāga (dates); the classical triad of Uddyotakara, Kumārila Bhaṭṭa, and Dharmakīrti; and coming up to his near contemporaries in Kaśmīr, including the Buddhist monk, Dharmottara, and the influential Kaśmīri aesthetician, Anandavardhana.
+The *Nyāya Mañjarī* is the largest and most detailed of the extant works: Jayanta is the inheritor of nearly a thousand years of philosophy, starting with Akṣapāda Gautama; extending through the epistemological revolution of Diṅnāga; the classical triad of Uddyotakara, Kumārila Bhaṭṭa, and Dharmakīrti; and coming up to his near contemporaries in Kaśmīr, including the Buddhist scholar, Dharmottara, and the influential Kaśmīri aesthetician, Anandavardhana.
 Writing from this vantage point, Jayanta presents a sweeping view of the philosophical landscape of his time, balancing close attention to detail with an eye to the deep interconnectedness of a vast and seemingly disparate space of ideas and debates.
 What follows is my attempt at translating a small bit of this huge work.

 The *Nyāyamañjarī* is organized into numbered volumes, called *Āhnikāḥ* or "Days", each of which have named chapters and subsections (though different editions use slightly different names).
 The following excerpt starts with the section titled "Criticizing the definition of perception presented by Jaimini" and continues up to the section titled "Nonetheless, the object of perception must be temporally situated".
-These sections can be found in *Day 2*, in the Chapter titled "Opposing Views On The Theory of Perception".
+These sections can be found in *Day 2*, in the Chapter titled "The Views Others in the Theory of Perception".
 The Sanskrit text I use is the 1969 *Oriental Research Institute Series* Edition, published by the University of Mysore (Editor Vidvān KS Varadacharya).

-This is a sweet little philosophical set-piece on moral epistemology pretending to be an inane, hairsplitting discussion on technicalities of a rival tradition's definition of perception.
+This is a sweet little philosophical set-piece on moral epistemology pretending to be an inane, hairsplitting discussion on some technicalities in a rival tradition's definition of perception.
 It's an iconic representation of Śāstric philosophy: the sardonic, self-aware tone; the hint of absurdist humor; the blink-and-you’ll miss it approach to philosophical insights that says: “yes I know this looks pointless, but pay attention and you’ll see why the details matter”.

 In typical śātric style, Jayanta’s text is presented in the form of a suppressed dialog, where distinct speakers are implied but never actually mentioned as such.
-But, Jayanta’s text is very inter-textual (even more than the typical) and it's often easy (especially in this excerpt) to identify specific voices, even belonging to specific historical figures, on the basis of the views presented, the quotations Jayanta includes, and even the overall style of philosophizing.
+But, Jayanta’s text is very inter-textual (even more than the typical) and it's fairly easy to identify individual voices, even belonging to specific historical figures, on the basis of the views presented, the quotations Jayanta includes, and the overall style of philosophizing.
 In my translation, I choose to identify these voices, where I can, with named historical figures.
 It’s a somewhat strong interpretive choice, so your mileage may vary.
 Regardless.
 The dialog is fun.
 It’s classic Jayanta.
 And, Jayanta is a classic author in the Old Nyāya [prācīnanyāya] style.
 I hope you enjoy it as much as I did!

 ## The Translation